Rate this page:

 Copy URL

-In your application, navigate to the Routing tab and either click Create in the center of the screen or New rule in the upper right corner:
+In your application (/docs/getting-started/basic-concepts/applications), navigate to the Routing tab.
+You can either click Create in the center of the screen or New rule in the upper right corner:

 Create a rule

-This opens a New rule editor, where you can specify the rule name, properties, and attach one or several scenarios:
+This opens the New rule editor, where you can specify the rule name, properties, and attach one or more scenarios:

 New rule editor

-Enable the Video conference switch if you plan to use the scenario for video conferencing.
+Enable the Video conference switch if you intend to use the scenario for video conferencing.
 Without this parameter, all video conferences fail with an error.

 Warning